Carlosf12/LLM-Prompting-Demos---Concepts/README.md

-# LLM Prompting Principles Demo
+# LLM Prompting Demos & Concepts

-This repository contains a simple Python script to demonstrate key principles and tactics for effective prompt engineering with Large Language Models (LLMs).
-The script uses the Ollama framework to run a local `llama3` model.
+This repository contains a collection of Python scripts to demonstrate key principles and tactics for effective prompt engineering with Large Language Models (LLMs).
+The project is set up to use the Ollama framework to run a local `llama3` model, providing a self-contained and easy-to-use environment for learning.

+## Project Features

+* **Prompting Demos (`prompt_demo.py`)**: A single script that showcases a variety of prompting techniques, which can be run by changing a `demo_tactic` variable.
+These tactics include:
+    1.  **Using Delimiters**: Structuring prompts to clearly separate instructions from content.
+    2.  **Structured Output**: Asking for responses in formats like JSON.
+    3.  **Conditional Logic**: Guiding the model to perform actions based on conditions.
+    4.  **Few-shot Prompting**: Providing examples to teach the model a desired style.
+    5.  **Specifying Steps**: Breaking down complex tasks for the model.
+    6.  **Working Out Solutions First**: Improving accuracy by having the model solve a problem before evaluating an answer.
+    7.  **Generating Marketing Copy**: Creating a product description from a technical fact sheet.

+* **Iterative Prompt Development (`iterative_prompts.py`)**: A dedicated script that demonstrates the process of iteratively refining a prompt to achieve a progressively better and more targeted output.

 ## Prerequisites